Models of Intervention

 - Group therapies offer a variety of different opinions that may not receive exposure in individual treatment.

-However, some individuals may not initially be suited to certain types of groups, such as individuals with severe psychiatric issues or other special needs (but these might function better in groups of individuals with similar issues), extremely shy and withdrawn individuals, and those who are enormously embarrassed regarding their substance abuse and wish to remain private.
+However, some individuals may not initially be suited to certain types of groups, such as individuals with severe psychiatric issues or other special needs (but these might function better in groups of individuals with similar issues), extremely shy and withdrawn individuals, and those who are enormously embarrassed regarding their substance misuse and wish to remain private.

 There are numerous different types of support groups offered by private institutions, community organizations, and hospitals.
 Support groups range from 12-Step groups, such as Alcoholics Anonymous (AA), to specialized support groups offered by hospitals and the community in general.
 While there is ample empirical evidence for certain types of formal group therapy and family therapy in assisting to treat various substance use disorders, the research for many of the popular support groups such as AA is limited.
 Nonetheless, groups like AA have a very large membership and are readily available.
 These groups offer some advantages: